fbergmann/CsDeviser/installer/README.md

 ## Acknowledgments

-We achnowledge funding for DEVISER from the National Institutes of Health (USA) under grant R01 GM070923.
+We achnowledge funding for Deviser from the National Institutes of Health (USA) under grant R01 GM070923.